Linuxfabrik/monitoring-plugins/check-plugins/procs/README.md

 ### `Python module "psutil" is not installed.`

 Install `psutil`: `pip install psutil` or `dnf install python3-psutil`.

+### The output shows no fork rate

+Expected on anything that is not Linux, where the kernel counter it is calculated from does not exist.
+On Linux it is also absent on the first run after a reboot, and on a run that followed the previous one within the same second, because there is no usable interval to calculate a rate over.
+Wait for the next check interval.

 ### How to get process names